openmrv/MRV/Modules_2/ccdc.md

 ```

-The ‘getLandsat’ function of the CCDC API can then be used to obtain all  Landsat data for Cambodia, mask using the ‘pixel_qa’ band, and convert to units of reflectance.
+The [getLandsat](https://gee-ccdc-tools.readthedocs.io/en/latest/api/api.html#getLandsat) function of the CCDC API can then be used to obtain all  Landsat data for Cambodia, mask using the ‘pixel_qa’ band, and convert to units of reflectance.

 ```javascript